Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Introduction

 \subsection{Main Contributions}

 In this paper, our work contributes to enrich the dynamic-based privacy-preserving methods over unbalanced directed networks.
 Specifically, the contributions contain the points listed next.

-\begin{enumerate}[I)] \item{Based on the conventional push-sum algorithm, we design a novel push-sum algorithm enabling privacy preservation.
-Specifically, during the initial several iterations, we ensure privacy preservation by carefully embedding randomness in mixing weights to confuse communications and introducing an extra auxiliary parameter to mask the state-updated rule.
+\begin{enumerate}[i)] \item{Based on the conventional push-sum structure, we design a novel push-sum average consensus method enabling privacy preservation.
+Specifically, during the initial several iterations, we ensure privacy preservation by carefully embedding randomness in mixing weights to confuse communications and introducing an extra auxiliary parameter to mask the state-updated dynamics.
 As well, to ensure consensus accuracy, exploiting the intrinsic robustness of consensus dynamics to cope with uncertain changes in information exchanges, we carefully redesign the push-sum protocol so that the ``total mass'' of the system is invariant in the presence of embedded randomness.} \item{We provide a formal and rigorous analysis of convergence rate.
 Specifically, our analysis consists two parts.
-One is to analyze the consensus performance of the initial several iterations with randomness embedded, and the other is to analyze that of remaining randomness-free dynamics, which has the same structure as the conventional push-sum method \cite{Kempe2003,Benezit2010}.
+One is to analyze the consensus performance of the initial several iterations with randomness embedded, and the other is to analyze that of remaining randomness-free dynamics, which has the same structure as the conventional push-sum method \cite{Kempe2003,Benezit2010,Hadjicostis2018}.
 Our analysis exploits the properties of the mixing matrix product and norm relations to build consensus contractions of each dynamic.
 The result shows that the designed algorithm attains a linear convergence rate and explicitly captures the effect of mixing matrix and network connectivity structure on convergence rate.} \item{Relaxing the privacy notion of considering only exact initial values in \cite{Manitara2013,Liu2005,Han2009,Cao2013}, we present two new privacy notions for honest-but-curious attacks and eavesdropping attacks (see Definition 3), respectively, where the basic idea is that the attacker has an infinite number of uncertainties in the estimation of the initial value through the available information.
-The privacy notions are more generalized in the context that the attacker is not only unable to determine the exact initial value but also the valid range of the initial value.} \item{Last but not least, this paper presents a version of the privacy-preserving algorithm in the vector-state case, which has rarely been discussed in existing works.
-Of course, we also briefly discuss its convergence and privacy properties. } \end{enumerate}
+The privacy notions are more generalized in the context that the attacker is not only unable to determine the exact initial value but also the valid range of the initial value.} \end{enumerate}